masfaraud/design3d/docs/source/index.rst

         ^^^^^^^^^^

-        The user guide provides in-depth information on the key concepts of Volmdlr with useful background information and explanation.
+        The user guide provides in-depth information on the key concepts of design3d with useful background information and explanation.

         +++